Back to all posts

 If a pipe has already burst, act immediately to prevent major water damage.
 Your first step is to shut off the main water supply to your home, which is usually in the basement or a utility closet.
 This stops the flow of water.
 Once the water is off, your next call should be to a professional.
 A burst pipe requires immediate attention, and our team is always ready to handle emergency plumbing situations.
 While you wait, consider turning off your electricity if water is near outlets or appliances.

-When to Call a Professional Plumber
+When Is It Time to Call a Plumber?

 Sometimes, a frozen pipe is out of reach or won’t thaw with gentle heating.
 You should call a professional for frozen pipe repair if you can’t find the frozen area, it’s behind a wall, or your attempts aren’t working.
 If you see any water pooling or dripping, don’t hesitate.
 This means the pipe has already cracked or burst.
 Trying to thaw it will only release more water.
 At that point, shut off the main water valve and let an expert take over.
 We have the tools and experience to fix the problem safely.